php-dev-br/laravel-doc-pt-br/session.md

 #### Redis

-Before using Redis sessions with Laravel, you will need to either install the PhpRedis PHP extension via PECL or install the `predis/predis` package (~1.0) via Composer.
-For more information on configuring Redis, consult its [Laravel documentation page](redis.md#configuration).

-> {tip} In the `session` configuration file, the `connection` option may be used to specify which Redis connection is used by the session.
+Before using Redis sessions with Laravel, you will need to install the `predis/predis` package (~1.0) via Composer.
+You may configure your Redis connections in the `database` configuration file.
+In the `session` configuration file, the `connection` option may be used to specify which Redis connection is used by the session.

 <a name="using-the-session"></a>
 ## Using The Session